pricemethod/lyric-access/README.md

 npm install lyric-access
 ```

+In addition, you need to follow the installation instructions for react-native-ble-plx [here](https://github.com/Polidea/react-native-ble-plx/blob/master/docs/README_V1.md#configuration--installation).

 ## Usage

 This package provides a modal component that handles connecting to a particular lock and sending a code to it.
 Here's how to use it: